Ukraine: Mariupol theater bomb shelter holds after blast | DW | 17.03.2022

 Officials said the theater's bomb shelter, where hundreds of civilians had been hiding when an airstrike hit, withstood the attack.
 Survivors are believed to be trapped underneath.

-This satellite image provided by Maxar Technologies shows the Mariupol Drama Theater on Monday, before it was destroyed on Wednesday
+This satellite image shows the Mariupol Drama Theater on Monday, before it was destroyed on Wednesday

 Authorities in the Ukrainian port city of Mariupol on Thursday were searching for hundreds of civilians who had been sheltering in a theater hit by an airstrike.